girdeux31/easyPhysi/README.md

 body.add_energy('my_energy', value)
 ```

-This is designed on purpose because many different forces and energies can be applied/added to a body and they have different algebraic expressions.
+This is designed on purpose because many different forces and energies can apply to a body and could have different algebraic expressions.
 Thus, the algebraic expression for the force and energy must be defined by the user.

 See examples for Newton equation and energy conservation equation in [Dynamic Examples](#sec-example-dynamics) and [Energy Conservation Examples](#sec-example-energy-conservation) respectively.